 Following up with your team

 Invite team members to contribute potential solutions to address a specific statement.
-Choose whether to gather anonymous responses or share the question(s) before a meeting based on the level of trust and safety in your team.
+Choose whether to gather anonymous responses or share the questions before a meeting based on the level of trust and safety in your team.

 For example, if the statement “My team leader leads by example” is the one you wish to improve upon, you could modify or use the “Explore further” wording that follows the statement to request input from your team.
 In this example, you could send an email that says,

-There is no doubt I have room for improvement as a leader.
+“There's no doubt I have room for improvement as a leader.
 Please use this anonymous method to share some helpful ideas about what I could do better to be an ideal leader.”

 Or go even further with:

-Thank you for your responses to the Psychologically Safe Team Assessment.
+“Thank you for your responses to the Psychologically Safe Team Assessment.
 As I strive to improve the team experience for all of us, I also want to improve my own approaches as a leader.
-In the coming weeks you will receive the Psychologically Safe Leader Assessment where you will anonymously provide me with your take on how often I use strategies known to support your psychological health and safety.
-Once I get your results I will share with you the changes I think you all want.
+In the coming weeks you’ll receive the Psychologically Safe Leader Assessment where you’ll anonymously provide me with your take on how often I use strategies known to support your psychological health and safety.
+Once I get your results I’ll share with you the changes I think you all want.”

 Timing is key